 Contact: Michael@peacejusticestudies.org

-Margarita Tadevosyan is a Research Assistant Professor and post-Doctoral research fellow at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution.
+Dr. Margarita Tadevosyan is a Research Assistant Professor and the Executive Director of the Center for Peacemaking Practice at the Jimmy and Rosalynn Carter School for Peace and Conflict Resolution.
 She is a scholar-practitioner of conflict resolution with over a decade of experience of convening and facilitating Track II dialogue projects in the South Caucasus.
 Her primary area of research interest is locally-led peacemaking and peacebuilding work, with a particular emphasis on relationships developed between local actors and international organizations.
 Dr. Tadevosyan has worked in the post-Soviet space, in particular in the South Caucasus, engaging with Armenian-Azerbaijani, Armenian-Turkish, and Georgian-South Ossetian conflict contexts.
 She received her PhD from George Mason University’s Carter School for Peace and Conflict Resolution in 2019.
 She also holds Masters Degrees in Peace Operations Policy and Conflict Resolution, as well as a Certificate in Peace Research from University of Oslo.

 Dr. Robin Cooper is Assistant Dean and Professor of Conflict Resolution and Ethnic Studies at Nova Southeastern University’s Halmos College of Arts and Sciences.
 Her research interests focus on identity-based conflict, cross-cultural conflict resolution, and collaborative practices in organizational and community contexts.
 In addition to serving as Secretary for PJSA, she is Associate Editor of Forum: Qualitative Social Research, and an Associate of the Taos Institute, a community of scholars whose practice reflects the principles of social constructionism.